Parent Education Classes

 ONCE YOU HAVE PURCHASED A TICKET, YOU WILL RECEIVE AN EMAIL WITH ALL NECESSARY INFORMATION AND LINKS TO JOIN THE ZOOM CLASS.

-WE WILL NEED YOUR FULL LEGAL NAME AND STREET ADDRESS TO SEND YOU A CERTIFICATE.
+WE WILL NEED YOUR FULL LEGAL NAME AND STREET ADDRESS TO SEND YOU AN OFFICIAL CERTIFICATE.
+CERTIFICATES WILL BE SENT AFTER ATTENDANCE IS VERIFIED.

 What will I learn?